Working with regulators to advance access to quality medicines

 The SRA assessment process of a new drug application (NDA) often takes about a year.
 To make the process as smooth as possible, MMV engages proactively with regulators early in the drug development process.
 Ahead of dossier submission, we ensure compliance with the clinical data requirements and incorporate regulatory guidance into the design of our protocols and trials.
 This decreases the risk of the dossier failing to meet the SRA’s standard and makes the process more efficient.
 In addition, this collaborative relationship with regulators, as well as with our development partners, allows MMV to leverage drug development experience and know-how towards the ultimate goal of benefiting patients.

 SRAs are keenly aware of the need for expedited development of drugs for neglected tropical diseases and malaria.
-In 2012, under its Food and Drug Administration Safety and Innovation Act,2 the FDA started the newest of four expedited review and development mechanisms for drug development:3 Breakthrough Therapy Designation.4 MMV/GlaxoSmithKline (GSK) received this designation in 2013 for tafenoquine.
-Consequently, we have had a number of consultations with the FDA during the phase IIb and III studies for tafenoquine and expect that the application will undergo an expedited review.
+Under the FDA's Food and Drug Administration Safety and Innovation Act,2 Breakthrough Therapy Designation and Priority Review are two of four expedited review and development mechanisms used today.3 After several consultations with the FDA, tafenoquine (the first new drug for prevention of malaria relapse in several decades) was granted both of these before being approved in 2018.
 The benefit of regular, real-time feedback translates to shorter drug development timelines which ultimately, for patients, means earlier access to lifesaving therapies.

 MMV also works closely with partners to ensure their medicines meet the criteria for inclusion in the WHO list of prequalified medicines.
 We consider WHO prequalification the seal of approval for medicines already listed on the WHO treatment guidelines.